 Toss the pasta on medium-high heat for one to two minutes.
 Add more reserved pasta water if necessary.

-Serve the pasta in a cozy bowl with a sprinkle of finely chopped parsley and red pepper flakes.
+Serve the pasta in a cozy bowl with a sprinkle of finely chopped parsley.

 You can serve this vegan mushroom pasta to your family and friends as the main meal, and they'll be perfectly fed and happy.

 If you want to add greens to your meal, have a peek at those delicious side dishes:

 - Simple side salad with fresh leafy greens.

 - Crunchy kale chips with lemon and garlic.

 - Chickpea salad for a protein-rich side dish.